-As a result of the \$1.0 million of interest expense and \$1.0 million of interest income recorded in 2008 from the consolidated entity that holds the 25% profits interest in POM, the Company recorded less than \$0.1 million of noncontrolling interest in consolidated entity on the Company's Consolidated Balance Sheet at December 31, 2008.
-Due to the POM transaction in March 2009, the Company recorded an additional \$18.7 million of net income attributable to the noncontrolling interest holder and a distribution to the noncontrolling interest of \$16.6 million, resulting in a balance of noncontrolling interest in consolidated entity of \$2.0 million and \$1.9 million on the Company's Consolidated Balance Sheet at December 31, 2010 and 2009, respectively.
+The Company recorded a less than \$0.1 million noncontrolling interest in consolidated entity on its Consolidated Balance Sheet at December 31, 2008.
+Due to the POM transaction in March 2009, the Company recorded an additional \$18.7 million of net income attributable to the noncontrolling interest holder and a distribution to the noncontrolling interest of \$16.6 million, resulting in a balance of noncontrolling interest in consolidated entity of \$1.9 million on its Consolidated Balance Sheet at December 31, 2009.
+Noncontrolling interest in consolidated entity was \$1.9 million and \$2.0 million on the Company's Consolidated Balance Sheet at December 31, 2011 and 2010, respectively

 In August 2009, the Company exchanged its remaining 7.5% equity interest in POM for preferred and common operating partnership units of Lightstone Value Plus REIT L.P.
 JT Prime received preferred and common operating units valued at approximately \$17.0 million, as well as additional cash consideration of approximately \$4.4 million.
 As there was no remaining basis in the interest in POM held by the unconsolidated joint venture, the unconsolidated joint venture recorded a gain of \$21.4 million equal to the value of the operating partnership units and cash received.
 In connection with this transaction, JT Prime borrowed approximately \$15.3 million from Lightstone Value Plus Real Estate Investment Trust, Inc., which is secured by the preferred and common operating partnership units and has an eight-year term.
 In August 2014, the preferred units may be redeemed by Lightstone Value Plus REIT L.P. for cash and the loan would become due upon such redemption.
 The preferred operating partnership units yield 4.63% and the loan bears interest at a rate of 4.00%.
 The unconsolidated joint venture recorded a nominal amount of dividends from the preferred and common operating partnership units and interest expense related to the note.
 The Company accounts for its investment in JT Prime under the equity method.
 As a result of this transaction, the Company recorded income from equity affiliates of \$10.7 million, representing the Company's share of the net income recorded by the unconsolidated joint venture, in its third quarter 2009 Consolidated Financial Statements.
-The Company received distributions totaling \$9.9 million, representing its share of the proceeds from the note and additional consideration received from Lightstone by the unconsolidated joint venture.
-As of December 31, 2010, the carrying value of the Company's investment in JT Prime is \$0.9 million.
-The Company has no continuing involvement with POM after the exchange.
+The Company received distributions totaling \$9.9 million, representing its share of the proceeds from the note and additional consideration received from Lightstone by the unconsolidated joint venture, and additional consideration received from Lightstone by the unconsolidated joint venture, in venture, in venture is and additional consideration received from Lightstone by the unconsolidated joint venture, in venture, and additional consideration received from Light